 This template is made up of a set of worksheets which will enable you to compute the amount of cash you will need to start your new business and keep it, as well as your personal expenses, going for the first 90 days.
 The template is broken down into three parts.
 The first part computes the amount of cash you will need from day one of planning your business to day one of opening the business for customers.
 The second part computes the business's cash needs for the first three months.
 The third part covers your personal living expense cash needs for that same period.

 Whether you sell a product or service, the price you charge your customer will have a direct impact on the success of your business.
 Unfortunately, pricing is one of the least understood facets of running a small business.
 Many small business owners calculate their basic costs, and then pick a price arbitrarily.
 Arbitrary prices, however, mean arbitrary results.
-Taking the time to evaluate all the factors that will impact your price – from your expenses to your image to your customers' prices – will help ensure you develop an effective pricing strategy.
+Taking the time to evaluate all the factors that will impact your price will help ensure you develop an effective pricing strategy.

 A business without a working budget is like a car without a fuel gauge – it will drive for a while, but will run out of fuel when the driver least expects it.
 Gerrie van Biljon, executive director at Business Partners Limited, provides small and medium enterprises (SMEs) with six essential tips for sound business budgeting: be realistic, keep it simple, do it yourself, do it regularly, budget for your extra cash, and be ready for Plan B.